natuey/my_portfolio/README1.md

 MERN

 ##### 5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?

+As a team, we believe we have sufficient knowledge and tools we could use to complete the core goals set out by the client.
+The key lessons which we learnt from this project are

+- Doing it right first means we don’t have to spend time doing it over.
+- Placing as much importance on architecture and design as coding ensures the veracity of our project.
+- Creating coding standards in order to eliminates unnecessary mistakes.
+- Effective peer review ensures errors are minimised before we merge to our development branch
+- Testing often allows us to plan further ahead with certainty that errors and bugs have been fixed.